cqframework/cqf-ruler/README.md

 #### Apache Maven

-This project uses the [Maven wrapper](https://github.com/apache/maven-wrapper) to ensure the correct verison of Maven is available on your machine.
+This project uses the [Maven wrapper](https://github.com/apache/maven-wrapper) to ensure the correct version of Maven is available on your machine.
 Use `./mvnw` to invoke it.

 ### Build